 BA in Political Science, 2016

 In this paper we demonstrate tips are sensitive to service quality even when future interaction is unlikely.
 Using a novel data set covering 150,000 hair salon appointments where customers can be observed over time, we are able to exploit variation in service quality and exogenous separation rates.
 This allows us to separate the dynamic and direct effect of service quality on tips.
 We show that an important part of tipping behavior is a social norm for quality: clients tip based on perceived quality even when they do not expect to see the stylist again.
 At the same time, dynamic concerns make tips more sensitive to quality.
 We show in a stylized dynamic model how such a social norm for quality can support greater effort provision in equilibrium.
-Our results support the view of tipping as an evolved custom that encourages cooperation.
+Our results support the view of tipping as a social norm which encourages cooperation.

 A firm hires a recruiter to find a worker.
 Search over candidates is noisy: the recruiter does not know productivity exactly but instead forms an estimate of a worker’s productivity expectation and variance.
 We analyze how delegation under the commonly used refund contract between the firm and the recruiter affects search.
 We find the contract induces hiring mismatch, where the recruiter focuses on finding low variance instead of high expected productivity workers.
 More heterogeneity in worker productivity variance causes greater hiring mismatch and welfare loss.
 Our model predicts variance-based statistical discrimination in hiring like that suggested by the Heckman-Siegalman critique.
 We also analyze the relationship between direct and delegated search, establishing delegation is equivalent to adding noise to the search technology.